ai-dialogue-facilitator/seven-circumstances/README.md

 # seven-circumstances
-Septem Circumstantiae - the proper way to describe and analyse the event.
+Septem Circumstantiae - the proper way to describe and analyse an event.